PracticeTesthing/Network/README.md

 ## But Why Did I Try?

-It was bothering me so I decided to just go for it.
+I was working on something important and it was bothering me so I decided to just go for it.

 ## What is a Neural Network?